 Stories of Lifelong Learning don’t come to an end.

-As you know, I’m still pretty crazy about everything and anything connected to values-based management, those three somewhat stuffy words where it all started.
+As you know, I’m still pretty crazy about everything and anything connected to values-centered management, those three somewhat stuffy words where it all started.
 To start stuffy is okay.
 To remain stuffy, and degrade to boring or mediocre is not okay, not if something will be this big a part of a life, and possibly, a life’s work.

 I still have a Value of the Month program, just more focused, as tends to happen over time.
 Before, choosing a value like LŌKAHI meant all of it.
 Immersion.
-Now, I’ll choose a smaller chunk, like “The positive found in power” (page 106 in my book) and I will look for intersections with other values.
+Now, I’ll choose a smaller chunk, like “The positive found in power” (a phrase in my book) and I will look for intersections with other values.
 There is, for instance, a very nice segue from KULEANA’s accountability transformation to this LŌKAHI concept of power as a positively charged effectiveness (self-efficacy).
 I totally accept values as cause now, and I’ve shifted to learning more about their effects: I’ve become more interested in the subsets and interplay of values — how they activate, intersect or blend, and how they flow from one to another in sequential behaviors.